BMBIT-oss/Wiki-Hapcanuino/Writing-firmware.md

 void ExecuteInstruction(byte instruction, byte param1, byte param2, byte param3, Hapcan::HapcanMessage& message)
 {
     out1.ExecuteInstruction(instruction, param1, param2, param3, message);
     out2.ExecuteInstruction(instruction, param1, param2, param3, message);
     out3.ExecuteInstruction(instruction, param1, param2, param3, message);
     out4.ExecuteInstruction(instruction, param1, param2, param3, message);
 }

 void OnStatusRequest(byte requestType, bool isAnswer) {
     out1.SendStatus(isAnswer);
     out2.SendStatus(isAnswer);
     out3.SendStatus(isAnswer);
     out4.SendStatus(isAnswer);
 }
 ```

-You can analyze instruction, params here by writing ifs, switch-case etc but it is much clearlier to redirect this job to the SubModules.
+You can analyse instruction, params here by writing ifs, switch-case etc but it is much clearer to redirect this job to the SubModules.
 If instruction match these defines for `HapcanRelay`
-and correct channel is persent in params the output will react for this instruction and also automatic message will be send to the Hapcan BUS.
+and correct channel is present in params the output will react for this instruction and also automatic message will be send to the Hapcan BUS.
 You don't need to worry about this.

 ## Device firmware - solution 2 (recommended)